RogueHawk10/RogueHawk10/README.md

 # egoist10

-👋 Hi, I'm Mohamed Saifudeen – currently learning and building skills in cybersecurity.
+👋 Hi, I'm a Guy also goes by egoist10 in tryhackme – currently learning and building skills in cybersecurity.
 This GitHub documents my progress, notes, tools, and walkthroughs as I work through platforms like TryHackMe, real-world labs, and projects.

 ---